HELVE/HELVEOS/README.md

 T BALANCE RIGHT

-> Activating T Balance Right Module.
+> Good, now you are ready.
+Activating T Balance Right Module.
 1 minute timer.
 Straighten your posture, relax and assume the position.

 > Begin.